FOOTPRINT(1) General Commands Manual FOOTPRINT(1)

 Reclaimable

 Resident memory that has been explicitly marked as available for reuse.
-Memory can be marked reclaimable when it is made purgeable volatile (including purgeable empty) or by using madvise(2) with advice such as MADV_FREE.
+For example, memory can be marked reclaimable when it is purgeable and marked volatile (including purgeable empty) or by using madvise(2) with .
 Reclaimable memory can be taken away from a process at any time in response to system memory pressure.

 (Wired)